 Try to have good test coverage for business-critical code, and automate as many tests as possible.

-No matter what area of programming you're in, you need at least some basic knowledge of Git and the command line - you'll be using these tools day in, day out.
+No matter what area of programming you're in, you need at least some basic knowledge of Git and the command line, because you'll be using these tools day in, day out.

 Try to learn about the more advanced features of Git as well.
-These will be very helpful when you work on projects with multiple collaborators.
+These will be very helpful when you work on projects with many collaborators.

 Also, become familiar with continuous integration systems and how to set them up.